greenelab/connectivity-search-backend/README.md

 Then use `conda activate hetmech-backend` and `conda deactivate` to activate or deactivate the environment.

+## Secrets

+Users must supply `dj_hetmech/secrets.yml` with the database connection information.
+See [`dj_hetmech/secrets-template.yml`](dj_hetmech/secrets-template.yml) for what fields should be defined.
+These secrets will determine whether django connects to a local database or a remote database.

 ## Notebooks

 Use the [following command](https://medium.com/ayuth/how-to-use-django-in-jupyter-notebook-561ea2401852) to launch Jupyter Notebook in your browser for interactive development: